ploomber/projects/debugging/README.md

 There are two places where things can go wrong in the program
 above: if we pass `x=0`, the `reciprocal` operation will fail.
-If we pass `y=None`, the program fails as well, but it will do so in the `reciprocal_and_multiply` function.
+If we pass `y=None`, the program fails, but it will do so in the `reciprocal_and_multiply` function.
 For this trivial example, it's easy to see at which level the code breaks but in a real program the source code alone is usually not enough to know.
 Moving between stack frames can